amparab/communication/long-polling/readme.md

 ## Long Polling Client Example

-Once the Spring Boot server is running on **`http://localhost:8080/`**, a client can connect using plain JavaScript:
+Once the Spring Boot server is running on **`http://localhost:8080/`**, a client can connect using plain JavaScript from the browser:

 ```javascript
 function poll() {